crazytek123/steam_template/readme.txt

 - Override styles in your theme's `style.css`
 - All classes prefixed with `demontek-`
 - CSS custom properties for easy color changes
-- Responsive breakpoints at 768px and 480px
+- Mobile-first responsive design with breakpoints

 **Template Customization:**
 - Copy `single-steam.php` to your theme directory